-2. To approve the payment of Directors' fees for the financial year ended 31 March 2014.
+2. To approve the payment of Directors' fees for the financial year ended 31 March 2015.
+RESOLUTION 1 a) Dato' Lim Kang Poh and b) Puan Norliza Binti Suleiman

-- To re-elect the following Directors who retire in accordance with Article 82 of the Company's Article of Association: - a) Mr. Lee Hun Kheng andb) Miss Kang Hui Ling
+3. To re-elect the following Directors who retire in accordance with Article 82 of the Company's Article of Association:-